-During Real-Time Colleges X-Window System and Motif have been used to build Graphical User Interface, GUI for short.
-GUI programming is always a tricky business and needs a steep learning before some results can be obtained.
-JAVA allows to make much more than just programming and building nice-looking GUI.
-JAVA is cool, JAVA is free, JAVA may be run on almost all hardware.
-So why do not teach JAVA?
+During Real-Time Colleges (1992-2002), X-Window System and Motif have been used to build Graphical User Interfaces - GUIs for short.
+GUI programming is always a tricky business and needs a steep learning before reasonable results can be obtained.
+Java allows a programmer the ability to do much more than just programming and building nice-looking GUIs.
+Java is popular, Java is free, Java may be run on almost all hardware platforms.
+So why not teach Java?

-Why OOP?
-JAVA is an OOP language.
-It means that to write a program in JAVA, you must posses some basic knowledge of OOP.
-You may write a program that may be compiled with C++, that is also an OOP language, without understanding OOP paradigm; but this is impossible with JAVA.
-It is pure OOP language.
+Why OOP (Object Oriented Programming)?
+Java is an OOP language.
+It means that to write a program in Java, you must posses at least some basic knowledge of OOP.
+You may write a program in C++, which is also an OOP language, without understanding OOP paradigm; but this is almost impossible with Java.
+Java is a pure OOP language.

-Object Oriented Programming, or OOP for short, (we will use this abbreviate also for Object Oriented Program(s)) is the latest fashion in computer science.
+Object Oriented Programming, or OOP for short, (we will use this abbreviation also for Object Oriented Program(s)) is the latest fashion in computer science.
 OOP is so cool, that some people want to re-write all programs and operating systems using an OOP language, say C++ for example.
-Everyone from this school of thought is talking about OOP and JAVA but... does anybody really know what it all exactly means?
+People of thought are talking about OOP and Java but...let's better to explain this item.

-When first computers came into the market, computer hardware was terribly expensive: a Digital minicomputer in the early seventies cost several hundred thousands dollars but was extremely limited compare to a 1000 dollar PC you can buy nowadays in any supermarket.
+When the first computers came into the market, computer hardware was terribly expensive; a Digital minicomputer in the early seventies cost several hundreds of thousands of dollars but was extremely limited in performance and resources when compared to a 1000 dollar PC you can buy nowadays in a supermarket.

-Since a computer cost much more than cost of labor, programming has been done in a way to maximise use of the precious hardware resources and so the programs were hardware oriented.
-Those days it was extremely important to fit the code into the small amount of available core memory, where each bit was hand wired.
-Disk space was around 5Mbyte and it had to keep also an operating system.
-A program should have used the central processor of the computer very carefully, so each piece of code was written to minimise CPU time as well.
+Since a computer costs much more than the cost of labour, programming has been done in a way to maximise use of the precious hardware resources.
+This means the programs were hardware oriented.
+Those days it was extremely important to fit the code into the small amount of available core memory, of which each bit was hand wired.
+Disk space was around 5Mbyte and part of this space had to be used to keep also an operating system.
+A program should have used the central processor of the computer very carefully, so each piece of code was written to optimise CPU time as well.
 Naturally many programs were written in assembler, the most hardware oriented language.
-For scientific computation FORTRAN was used, the language designed exactly for such kind of things: FORTRAN means Formula Translation.
-As computers became more elaborate. more powerful and hardware resources got cheaper, the amount of software to be provided grew catastrophically and soon exploded.
-The demand could not be fulfilled by the methods used in those times and the first software crisis had appeared.
+For scientific computation FORTRAN (Formula Translation), the language specifically designed for such kind of applications, was used.

+As computers became more elaborate and more powerful, and hardware resources got cheaper, the amount of software to be provided grew catastrophically and soon exploded.
+The demand for new software could not be fulfilled by employing the methods used at the time and the first software crisis appeared.
 People learned that writing large programs without thinking of modularisation and structuring was simply not feasible.
 "Spaghetti programming", the path a program would take which resembled a pot of spaghetti, was the result.

-One of the super-programmers Donald Knuth estimated the mean quantity of "GO TO" statements in FORTRAN programs and obtained about 13%.
-So the enemy of all programmes was identified and banned.
-A new language was invented similar to ALGOL1 in order to implement structured programming.
-PASCAL, the name of that new language, is still used for teaching and as a general purpose programming language.
-Its newest version, DELPHI, is so far from the PASCAL, that the other name for the language occurred.
+One of the super-programmers Donald Knuth estimated the mean quantity of "GO TO" statements in Fortran programs to be around 13%.
+So the enemy of all programs was identified and banned.
+A new language was invented similar to Algol1 in order to implement structured programming concepts.
+This new language called Pascal is still used as an excellent language for teaching, and to a lesser extent as a general purpose programming language.
+Following the modern trend in object orientation Pascal was extended to become a new language called Object Pascal.
+Using Object Pascal as the underlying language a powerful development environment known as Delphi, used primarily to build client/server applications for Microsoft Windows platform, was produced by Borland.